BMW 8 Series review

 There’s been some criticism of the styling, which looks fussy from some angles, but there’s no doubt the interior is beautifully finished and impressively specced, with the latest version of BMW’s iDrive infotainment system.
-There’s a 4x4 drivetrain with a punchy diesel and a devastatingly quick V8 petrol in the M850i, while a big boot makes this a genuinely practical grand tourer, if you accept that the confined rear seats are only for occasional use.
+There’s a 4x4 drivetrain with a punchy diesel and a devastatingly quick V8 petrol in the M850i, while a big boot makes the coupe a genuinely practical grand tourer, if you accept that the confined rear seats are only for occasional use.
 Otherwise the four-door Gran Coupe variant effectively addresses any accommodation problems.

 The BMW 8 Series is offered as a two-door Coupe, a four-door Gran Coupe version with an extended wheelbase and a Convertible that sits at the top of the company’s line-up, but features none of the environmentally-conscious hybrid tech of the BMW i8 or the EV tech of the forthcoming BMW iX SUV.
 Instead, the machine which replaced the 6 Series relies on the old-school muscle car approach, with beefy petrol and diesel engines offering extravagant amounts of power and torque.

 Car group tests

 While the BMW 8 Series offers a distinct blend of comfort and sportiness that sets it apart, it enters a market that’s not short of rivals when it comes to expensive GT models.
-With list prices starting from around £73,000 for the cheapest Gran Coupe four-door to almost £134,000 for the M8 Competition convertible, the roster of potential competitors includes sportier machines like the Porsche 911, along with more relaxed offerings like the Lexus LC and Mercedes S-Class Coupe, which fall somewhere in between.
-The 8 Series Convertible takes on the soft-top versions of those cars.
+With list prices starting from around £73,000 for the cheapest Gran Coupe four-door to almost £134,000 for the M8 Competition convertible, the roster of potential competitors includes the sportiest of rivals such as the Porsche 911, along with more relaxed offerings like the Lexus LC and Mercedes S-Class Coupe.

 Inside BMW’s own range there’s not much that comes close, although as you’d expect the latest BMW 7 Series saloon is the source of much of the 8 Series’ technology.
 Buyers looking for ultimate luxury might consider the larger BMW X7 SUV, while those wanting sporty thrills will arguably be better satisfied behind the wheel of a BMW M4 or M5.